eventide-project/docs/user-guide/consumers.md

 # Consumers

-A consumer continuously reads messages from a single stream and dispatches the messages to the handlers that have been registered to the consumer.
+A consumer continuously reads messages from a single category and dispatches the messages to the handlers that have been registered to the consumer.

-Many consumers can be hosted together in a single service, allowing a component to be fed messages from many streams.
+Many consumers can be hosted together in a single service, allowing a component to be fed messages from many categories.

-A consumer keeps track of the progress that it has made through the stream that it's reading, allowing a consumer to pick up where it left off after it has been restarted.
+A consumer keeps track of the progress that it has made through the category stream that it's reading, allowing a consumer to pick up where it left off after it has been restarted.

 It controls polling rates, pre-fetching batches of messages, the dispatching of messages to handlers, and the storage of message positions of messages that have already been read.

-When a consumer has read through its stream's messages, it continues reading, waiting for new messages to arrive.
+When a consumer has read through its category's messages, it continues reading, waiting for new messages to arrive.

 In messaging parlance, a consumer acts as a _subscriber_.